pivotal/docs-tap/scst-sign/logs.md

 ### Explanation

-- Provides the pattern that matched the container image
+- Provide the pattern that matches the container image.
-- Provides the corresponding `Image` configuration from the `ClusterImagePolicy` that matched the container image
+- Provide the corresponding `Image` configuration from the `ClusterImagePolicy` that matches the container image.

 ## Log message